-STEPS and SDS will be retired from use early in 2016.
+STEPS and SDS will be retired from use at the end of August 2016.
 Developers may use any tool of their choice to complete an ESD assessment for a planning permit application however it is recommended that all new applications use BESS.

 CASBE on Yammer